History of Guam: Expulsion of the Jesuits

 On February 26, 1767, Charles III of Spain issued a decree confiscating the property of the Jesuits and banishing them from Spain and her possessions.
 As a consequence, the Jesuit fathers on Guam departed on November 2, 1769, on the schooner Nuestra Señora de Guadalupe, abandoning their churches, rectories and ranches.

-The arrival of Governor Don Mariano Tobias, on September 15, 1771, brought agricultural reforms, including making land available to the islanders for cultivation, encouraged the development of cattle raising, imported deer and water buffalo from Manila, donkeys and mules from Acapulco, established cotton mills and salt pans, free public schools, and the first Guam militia.
-Later, he was transferred to Manila in June 1774.
+Governor Don Mariano Tobias, who arrived of on September 15, 1771, brought agricultural and civil reforms.
+These included making land available to the islanders for cultivation; encouraging the development of cattle raising; importing deer and water buffalo from Manila, and donkeys and mules from Acapulco; establishing cotton mills and salt pans; establishing free public schools; and forming the first Guam militia.
+He was transferred to Manila in June 1774.

-Spain built several defensive fortification to protect their Pacific fleet, such as Fort Nuestra Señora de la Soledad in Umatac.
-The Galleon Era ended in 1815 following the Mexican Independence.
-Guam later was host to a number of scientists, voyagers, and whalers from Russia, France, and England who also provided detailed accounts of the daily life on Guam under Spanish rule.
+Spain built several defensive fortifications to protect their Pacific fleet, such as Fort Nuestra Señora de la Soledad in Umatac.
+The Galleon Era ended in 1815 following Mexican Independence.
+Guam later was host to a number of scientists, voyagers, and whalers from Russia, France, and England who also provided detailed accounts of daily life on Guam under Spanish rule.
 Through the Spanish colonial period, Guam inherited food, language, and surnames from Spain and Spanish America.
-Other reminders of colonial times include the old Governor's Palace in Plaza de España and the Spanish Bridge, both in Hagatña.
-Guam's Cathedral Dulce Nombre de Maria was formally opened on February 2, 1669, as was the Royal College of San Juan de Letran.
+Other reminders of colonial times include the old Governor's Palace in Plaza de España and the Spanish Bridge, both in Hagåtña.
+Guam's Dulce Nombre de Maria Cathedral Basilica was formally opened on February 2, 1669, as was the Royal College of San Juan de Letran.
 The cultures of both Guam and the Northern Marianas gained many similarities with Spanish culture due to three centuries of Spanish rule.

 Post-Napoleonic era

 Following the Napoleonic Wars, many Spanish colonies in the Western Hemisphere had become independent, shifting the economic dependence of Guam from Mexico to the Philippines.
 Don Francisco Ramon de Villalobos, who became governor in 1831, improved economic conditions including the promotion of rice cultivation and the establishment of a leper hospital.

 Otto von Kotzebue visited the island in November 1817, and Louis de Freycinet in March 1819.
 Jules Dumont d'Urville made two visits, the first in May 1828.
 The island became a rest stop for whalers starting in 1823.

 A devastating typhoon struck the island on August 10, 1848, followed by a severe earthquake on January 25, 1849, which resulted in many refugees from the Caroline Islands, victims of the resultant tsunami.
 After a smallpox epidemic killed 3,644 Guamanians in 1856, Carolinians and Japanese were permitted to settle in the Marianas.
 Guam received nineteen Filipino prisoners after their failed 1872 Cavite mutiny.
+Later in 1896, more than fifty Filipino "deportados" were sent to Guam; when they attempted to escape many were killed and wounded by Chamorro artillerymen.